Close

 Giving your work away on social networks is not always the best thing to do.
 We’re not saying don’t use social platforms, in fact, they complement a fan club app, but they should be used as the top of the funnel and to gather fans.

-Think of them as the way to reach fans and the app as the bottom of the funnel.
+Think of them as the way to reach fans, and a fan club app as the bottom of the funnel.
 There’ll be less of them, but these are the fans that support you through good and bad and stick by you.
-We find that at least 15% of social followers will download an artist app even after the first initial announcement, which of course is on your Facebook, Instagram, YouTube and Twitter pages.
+We find that at least 15% of social followers will download an artist app after the first initial announcement.
+These are your true fans.

 8. Fans Want Their Own Artist Specific World